agustinacassi/agustinacassi/README.md

 ### About me

 I deliver solutions using JavaScript, Node.js, Express, React, PSQL, Firebase, HTML and CSS.
+Currently developing my skills learning Solidity and Chainlink.

 I consider that technology is the right path to improve people’s lives, that’s the reason why I decided to change my professional career.
 I'm pasionate about Web 3.0 and Blockchain Technology.
 I believe in the potential of this technology and the ecosistem to change social paradigms and design efficient solutions.